utopia-foss/utopia/doc/faq/core/manager.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``Utopia::CellTraits`` and ``Utopia::AgentTraits`` are structs that define the properties and behaviour of the cells or agents, respectively.
 They are passed to the managers to allow them to set up these entities in the desired way.

-Only two properties need always be defined: The state type of the entity and whether it is to be updated synchronously (all agents of a manager at once), or asynchronously (states change directly, regardless of other agents):
+Only two properties need to always be defined: the state type of the entity, and whether it is to be updated synchronously (all agents of a manager at once), or asynchronously (states change directly, regardless of other agents):

 .. code-block :: c++